 Find those things that make you different and find a way to talk about them.
 For me, it was my background and my education—what I studied before going down the business route.
 When I think about traditional marketing, that’s what a lot of great brands do.
 They find things about their product that make it special, or better yet, that makes customers feel they can’t live without it, and focus on that.
 As a person you should be doing the same thing.

-Aside from that, you should spend less time worrying about your personal brand, and more time getting great work done.
+Aside from that, you should invest less time worrying about your personal brand, and more time doing great work.
 Obviously when going through the application process you’re going to want to put your best foot forward and sell yourself, so that’s maybe when your personal brand matters a little more, but think about developing that reputation for doing great work.

 “Find someone you admire and study them.”